Daniel Spoerri: Eat Art

-A major theme of Spoerri's artwork is food, and he has called this aspect of his work "Eat Art."
+A major theme of Spoerri's artwork is food, and he called this aspect of his work "Eat Art."
 One form of food art has been his "snare-pictures of eaten meals."
 As mentioned earlier, in a "snare-picture" related to food, Spoerri might take the leftovers of a meal on a table, mount the leftovers to the table, using, for one thing, a special spray, and hang the table on a wall, turning it from a horizontal surface to a vertical one.
 Additionally, for example, in 1961, he sold in an art-gallery in Copenhagen store-bought canned food which he had signed and rubber-stamped "Attention: Work of Art."
 In 1963, he enacted a sort of performance art called Restaurant de la Galerie J in Paris, for which he cooked on several evenings.
 Art-critics took over the role of waiters, playing on the idea of the critic bringing the art to the consumers and giving them an understanding of the work.
 On June 18, 1968, Spoerri opened the Restaurant Spoerri in Düsseldorf, and on September 18, 1970, he opened the Eat-Art-Gallery upstairs.
 He also published in 1970, a diary of his life on the Greek island of Symi, in which he included numerous recipes of the dishes he ate there.
 Originally titled A Gastronomic Itinerary, it was later republished under the title Mythology & Meatballs.

 Subsequent work

 Spoerri continued to make snare-pictures, including snares of eaten meals, into the 1990s.
-He also has created assemblage works, mounting objects on reproductions of 19th century medical illustrations as backgrounds.
-Spoerri has also produced serigraph and bronze versions of his works.
+He also created assemblage works, mounting objects on reproductions of 19th century medical illustrations as backgrounds.
+Spoerri also produced serigraph and bronze versions of his works.

-Spoerri has led a nomadic life, living variously in Bern, Paris, the Greek island of Symi, Düsseldorf, Basel, Munich and Vienna.
-In 1997, he moved to the Tuscan town of Seggiano where he opened Il Giardino di Daniel Spoerri (the Garden of Daniel Spoerri), a sculpture garden, where works by a number of artists are displayed.
+Spoerri led a nomadic life, living variously in Bern, Paris, the Greek island of Symi, Düsseldorf, Basel, Munich, and Vienna.
+In Vienna, the poetic documentary This Movie Is a Gift by Anja Salomonowitz was made in 2019, in which Spoerri appears together with her son Oskar Salomonowitz (2008–2020), reflecting on art, memory, and transience.
+In 1992, he moved to the Tuscan town of Seggiano, where he opened Il Giardino di Daniel Spoerri (the Garden of Daniel Spoerri) in 1997, a sculpture garden where works by a number of artists are displayed.
+The garden extends over an estate of about 16 hectares.
+On display are 115 works by almost 60 different artists from all over the world, invited by Spoerri himself over the years.
+The route within the garden unravels between large grassy areas and groves with an apparently random pattern; the contemporary art works are arranged in a random order, integrating and blending into the landscape.
+Among the works by Spoerri displayed here are Bibendum, 1998; Renaissance Column, 1987-1991; Unicorns, 1991; Eternal Breakfast, 1994; and Eternal Lunch, 1994.
+Other featured artists include Nam June Paik, Meret Oppenheim, Dieter Roth, Eva Aeppli, Mario Staccioli, Arman and Erwin Wurm.

+Death

+Spoerri died on 6 November 2024, at the age of 94.